GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 In addition to the other required attributes, we need to make sure that the two new attributes are present for this user.

-  - `RoleEntitlement`: The value should look like this: `arn:aws:iam::xxxxxx:role/Gluu_role,arn:aws:iam::xxxx:saml-provider/Gluu_Server`
-    - This value is the combination of two attributes, (a) Role ARN and (b) Trusted entities.
-You can grab these values from your AWS console/'IAM' module.
+  - `RoleEntitlement`: The value should look like this: `arn:aws:iam::xxxxxx:role/Gluu_role,arn:aws:iam::xxxx:saml-provider/Gluu_Server`.
+This value is the combination of two attributes: (1) Role ARN and (2) Trusted entities.
+You can grab these values from your AWS console > IAM module.
-  - `RoleSessionName`: This is the email_address of user.
+  - `RoleSessionName`: This is the email address of user.

    ![Image](../../img/integration/aws_User_info.png)